Asperger syndrome: General-processing theories

 One general-processing theory is weak central coherence theory, which hypothesizes that a limited ability to see the big picture underlies the central disturbance in ASD.
 A related theory—enhanced perceptual functioning—focuses more on the superiority of locally oriented and perceptual operations in autistic individuals.

 Mirror neuron system (MNS) theory

+Upon the discovery of mirror neurons, it was proposed that alterations to mirror neuron development interfere with imitation and lead to Asperger syndrome's core feature of social impairment.
+The theory has since been criticised, with subsequent studies showing contradictory evidence to support claims that autism is associated with mirror neuron dysfunction.

+Two other models of mirror neuron system dysfunction have been proposed, known as the emulation and planning model (EP-M), and social top-down response modulation (STORM) model.
+In summary, the EP-M proposes that the process of mimicry is impaired within individuals with autism, so individuals would struggle to imitate an observed action without understanding the underlying goal (for example, an autistic child being less able to spontaneously imitate a meaningless gesture or facial expression).
+The STORM model proposes that the processing of executed/observed actions and the social significance of the actions is impaired/reduced within people with autism.
+Both of these models conflict with the idea that the mirror neuron system in autistic people is 'broken'.
+Both the STORM and EP-M models reflect the differences between neurotypical individuals and autistic individuals better than the mirror neuron system theory regarding both imitation and motor functions.

-The mirror neuron system (MNS) theory hypothesizes that alterations to the development of the MNS interfere with imitation and lead to Asperger syndrome's core feature of social impairment.
-One study found that activation is delayed in the core circuit for imitation in individuals with AS.
-This theory maps well to social cognition theories like the theory of mind, which hypothesizes that autistic behavior arises from impairments in ascribing mental states to oneself and others; or hyper-systemizing, which hypothesizes that autistic individuals can systematize internal operation to handle internal events but are less effective at empathizing when handling events generated by other agents.
+The broken mirror hypothesis of autism aligns with social cognition theories like the theory of mind, which hypothesizes that autistic behavior arises from impairments in ascribing mental states to oneself and others; or hyper-systemizing, which hypothesizes that autistic individuals can systematize internal operations to handle internal events but are less effective at empathizing when handling events generated by other agents.